Article: Hypnosis: The Secular Sacrament

 Hypnotherapist: Look at your feet.
 What kind of shoes are you wearing?

 Again, the client did not go along with my assumption that she must have been wearing shoes if she was outside in cold weather.

 Even a stage hypnotist who wants to hypnotize someone and make them quack like a duck on stage must carefully select a volunteer from the audience.
 This person must unconsciously or consciously desire the release from normal social constraints in order to get up on the stage and quack like a duck.
 All the display involved in the “hypnotizability” tests are really just forays into the person’s unconscious by the hypnotist to see what the person is willing to do.
-Their function is not necessarily to determine what the person is willing to let the hypnotist to do him.
-In some situations, the person may be actually willing to turn over his will to the hypnotist.
-But he has to be willing to do this.
-The hypnotist cannot simply snatch his will and make him do things he does not want to do.
+Their function is not necessarily to determine what the person is willing to let the hypnotist to do them.
+In some situations, the person may be actually willing to turn over their will to the hypnotist, but they have to be willing to do this.
+The hypnotist cannot simply snatch their will and make them do things they do not want to do.
 But any situation where there is an agreement for one person to take over the will of another is a serious transgression for both parties.
 This is true whether such an agreement is made between hypnotist and subject, husband and wife, or mother and child.
-The ethical hypnotherapist simply aligns his will with that of the client to help effect deep and permanent change to bring the client into closer contact with himself at a soul level.
+The ethical hypnotherapist simply aligns their will with that of their clients to help effect deep and permanent change to bring clients into closer contact with themselves at a soul level.